 Since we began, TBF and the implementation of the BRP have made massive improvements to the human and environmental health of the region.
 Please Explore our work to learn more.

 Our mission is to restore and enhance Santa Monica Bay through actions and partnerships that improve water quality, conserve and rehabilitate natural resources, and protect the Bay’s benefits and values.

-The Center for Santa Monica Bay Studies (Center) was established as a program of the Seaver College of Science and Engineering at Loyola Marymount University (LMU) and The Bay Foundation in December 2008.
-The mission of the Center is to engage in multidisciplinary research on environmental and social issues affecting Santa Monica Bay and its watersheds and to contribute to policies and actions that improve the environmental condition of the Bay.
+The Coastal Research Institute (CRI) was established as a program of the Frank R. Seaver College of Science and Engineering at Loyola Marymount University (LMU) and The Bay Foundation in November 2017.
+The goals of CRI are to engage LMU faculty, undergraduate and graduate students in multidisciplinary, hands-on approaches to research related to coastal resource management in Los Angeles.
+Research will address environmental and social issues affecting Santa Monica Bay and its watersheds and contribute to policies and actions that improve the environmental condition of the Bay.

 The institute offers applied research studies, student internships, and an annual proceedings titled Urban Coast, a science and policy journal focused on urban coastal issues and featuring the work of the students, faculty, TBF, and other relevant studies.
 Every five years these annual proceedings will be compiled and added to other work to form the State of the Bay report which comprehensively describes the condition of Santa Monica Bay, its watersheds and changes over time.
 A corresponding State of the Bay symposium will be held at LMU.